 • Should a soldier challenge an order if they consider it to be illegal?

 Each card has a QR web link to the King’s Centre for Military Ethics webpages where there are additional prompts, questions and information for each question, along with reading and articles.
 Groups of questions can be thematically linked so impromptu or pre-planned supported discussions can quickly be developed using the open-access material.

 Possible ways to use the military ethics playing cards, include:

 • Assign a card/question to a member of your team each week and get them to lead an informal discussion

 The cards are currently available in Arabic, Spanish, Serbian, and French.
 They can also be produced in Turkish.
 If you are interested in purchasing the translated cards, or would like to discuss ordering in larger numbers, please contact the Director of the King’s Centre for Military Ethics directly: [email protected]

 Scan the QR code below to go to the Military Ethics Playing Cards webpage

 We will endeavour to ship your cards within 10 working days, except where a new print run is required (in which case you will be informed of the delay).
-For large orders, please contact us before playing your order.
+For large orders, please contact us before paying your order.

 Please note: The initial delivery cost you will see after adding to basket will be based on the UK, until you enter a delivery address.